mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - Say whether it's recommended for production use.
 - Document how to disable and enable it.

-For example, for a feature enabled by default, enabled on GitLab.com, cannot be enabled or disabled by project, and ready for production use:
+For example, for a feature enabled by default, enabled on GitLab.com, cannot be enabled by project, and ready for production use:

 ````markdown
 # Feature Name